KerviRamos/Git-VCS-Resources/README.md

     |- pngs/               # Reference images

-## Git Data Model - Content-Addressable Filesystem Structure
+## Git's Data Model - Content-Addressable Filesystem Structure

-In order to understand how the "git" data model works, we must dive into the ".git" file directory. ".git" hidden file is the database responsible for storaging and tracking changes to the files under version control.
-Every time we initializes a "git" repository using the porcelain command `git init`, Git automatically creates a hidden directory called ".git".
+In order to understand the "git's" data model, we must dive into the ".git" file directory.
 Inside the ".git", we can find the object, refs directories, HEAD, and index files.
-These four files form the core of  git's version control capabilities.
+These four files form the core of git's version control capabilities.".git" is the database responsible for storaging and tracking changes to the files.
 Below, we ouline the sub-directories present in the ".git" directory and their definition.

   - description - file used by the GitWeb program
   - config - project specific configuration options